Flanary's four-goal game sends Lady Indians past Wolves - NewsBreak

 Boone sweeps Bristol Cross titles; D-B's Mussard breezes to win

-BRISTOL, Tenn. — One week after breaking a school record in Alabama, Dobyns-Bennett junior star distance runner Luke Mussard had a little bit easier of a time during Saturday’s 31st annual Bristol Cross.
-Like a well-oiled machine, Mussard zoomed around the greensward of Steele Creek Park’s undulating 5-kilometer...
+BRISTOL — One week after breaking a school record in Alabama, Dobyns-Bennett junior star distance runner Luke Mussard had a little bit easier time during Saturday’s 31st annual Bristol Cross.
+Like a well-oiled machine, Mussard zoomed around the greensward of Steele Creek Park’s undulating 5-kilometer cross country course...

 Cyclones gain confidence despite loss to Mavericks